mishasaggi/toy-problem-workshop-beginners/README.md

     You must not modify the text variable!

     Note:
-    First implement without any clever search and replace related inbuilt functions, then try implementing the shortest, cleverest possible solution.
+    First implement without using any clever search and replace related inbuilt functions, then try implementing the shortest, cleverest possible solution.

     Example:
     Text - "It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair."